ben-dh3/broken_blog_application/challenges/01_setting_up_flask_project.md

 </details>

 <details>
-  <summary>:confused: I see `Port 5000 is in use by another program.` — what's going on?</summary>
+  <summary>:confused: I see `port 5001 is in use by another program.` — what's going on?</summary>

   ---

   You're probably running another Flask server somewhere.
 Try finding it and hitting `CTRL+C` to stop it.

-  Try running `lsof -i :5000` to see what's using the port.
+  Try running `lsof -i :5001` to see what's using the port.
 If you see `python` or `flask` in the output, you can kill the process by finding the process ID under `PID` and running `kill -9 <PID>`.